freyta/WWE-Network-Downloader/README.md

 WWE Network 2.0 Downloader (Improved)

-Freyta's WWE Network Downloader, please don't share.
+Freyta's WWE Network Downloader, **please don't share**.
 This was coded by me from scratch, ideas were taken from youtube-dl.

 Features include the following:
 - Downloading from set start times